zevenrodriguez/CIM440-640/week12/readme.md

 ## Homeworks

+* Create a final folder
+ * Create a readme.md, All documentation will should be placed in this file
-Create a tutorial on a library that you would want to explore for your final project.
+* Create a tutorial on a library that you would want to explore for your final project.
 Create a sketch example using the library.
 Make it creative.
 Explain functions and logic used in your sketch.
 Be prepared to talk about the library.
+ * Create a tutorial folder
+ * Create a readme.md write your tutorial and notes there